bestform/nvim-config/README.md

-# 💤 LazyVim
+# bestform's 💤 LazyVim config

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+This is my current nvim config.
+Some values are system specific for me and the whole thing is in constant motion.

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Feel free to get inspired by it but I would not recommend cloning it one to one as it is highly personal and some things will not work out of the box on any system